lsst-ts/ts_tcs_wep/README.md

     - **SensorWavefrontData**: Sensor wavefront data class that has the information of sensor Id, list of donut, master donut, and wavefront error.
     - **WcsData**: Contains the world coordinate system (WCS) data of a camera.
     - **AstWcsSol**: AST world coordinate system (WCS) solution provided by DM team.
+    - **RawExpData**: Raw exposure data class to populate the information of visit, snap, and data directory.

 ## 12. Example Script